 (HINT: Want $50?
 Sign up with tangerine online, put in number below when prompted, and BOOM!
 We’ll both get $50.
 Pin: 50086125S1)

 Pros: Unlimited transactions, e-transfers, one free international transfer per month, and no monthly fees – all for six-months.
-They’ll also give you a no-fee credit card, and interest on anything in your savings account.
+They’ll also give you a credit card, and interest on anything in your savings account.

 Another option is to go with a credit union.
 Credit unions are a little different to regular banks because they’re more community-driven, and require you to make a one-time investment of around $5 (often refundable if you cancel your account), which allows you to have a say in how the elected board of directors use the bank’s money.